jbtronics/settings-bundle/docs/usage/forms.md

         //If the form was submitted and the data is valid, then it if ($form->isSubmitted() && $form->isValid()) {
+            //Merge the clone containing the modified data back into the managed instance
+            $this->settingsManager->mergeTemporaryCopy($clone);

             //Save the settings
             $this->settingsManager->save();
         }